 Key Country Contacts

-Canada has remained California's second largest export market since 2006, with a total value of almost $17.3 billion in 2012 (11 percent of all California exports).
+Canada has remained California's second largest export market since 2006, with a total value of over $18.2 billion in 2014 (10.5 percent of all California exports).

-Computers and electronic products remained California’s largest exports, accounting for 31 percent of all California exports to Canada.
-Exports of agricultural products and food manufactures from California to Canada grew to total almost $3.6 billion; with transportation equipment and chemicals continuing to be strong export sectors as well.
+Computers and electronic products remained California’s largest exports, accounting for 31.4 percent of all California exports to Canada.
+Exports of agricultural products and food manufactures from California to Canada grew to over $3.9 billion; with transportation equipment and chemicals continuing to be strong export sectors as well.

 According to the study: